 The Company holds an investment in shares of a private company that are measured at fair value through other comprehensive income.
-As these shares are not traded in an active market, the valuation of this investment must consider other observable inputs that are available.
+As these shares are not traded in an active market, the valuation of this investment must consider other inputs, observable or unobservable, that are available.